Passerina ciris

 Documentation: Specimen: UNK, 26 Apr 1960 Kearney, Buffalo Co (Brown 1960, Wetmore 1961).

-Taxonomy: There are two subspecies generally recognized: ciris, breeding in the southeast USA, wintering in the West Indies, and pallidior, breeding in the south-central USA to Mexico, wintering south to Panama.
+Taxonomy: There have been two subspecies generally recognized (for example Gill et al (2022), but the difficulty of diagnosing them has led to some current authors considering the species monotypic (Pyle 1997, Lowther et al 2020).
+Subspecies previously recognized are ciris, breeding in the southeastern USA, wintering in the West Indies, and pallidior, breeding in the south-central USA to Mexico, wintering south to Panama.

 Treatment of Painted Bunting populations relative to subspecies status is problematic (Lowther et al 2020).
 The subspecies were synonymized by Pyle (1997) based on apparently minimal clinal plumage differences between populations east and west of a 550 km gap in ranges of eastern ciris and southwestern pallidior (Lowther et al 2020).
-However, genetic studies show unique haplotypes exist for both eastern 6) and western populations (26) with only six shared haplotypes; oddly, the haplotype structure does not exactly correspond to the 550 km geographic gap between eastern and western populations, but is roughly centered within the western population (Herr et al 2011).
-The species type is from South Carolina.
-In addition, Lowther et al. (2020) point out that there is a two-month earlier fall migration in the western population that includes a molt migration whereas the eastern population molts on the breeding grounds, and wintering grounds of the two populations are generally separate.
-Nevertheless, a proposal to split these groups as full species was declined by AOU (NACC 2015 a-7).
+However, genetic studies show unique haplotypes exist for both eastern (6) and western populations (26) with only six shared haplotypes; oddly, the haplotype structure does not exactly correspond to the 550 km geographic gap between the bulk of eastern and western populations but is roughly centered within the western population (Herr et al 2011).
+In addition, Lowther et al (2020) point out that there is a two-month earlier fall migration in the western population that includes a molt migration whereas the eastern population molts on the breeding grounds, and wintering grounds of the two populations are generally separate.
+Nevertheless, a proposal to split these groups as full species was declined by AOU.
+Even at the subspecies level, the available evidence is unclear, as pointed out in AOU (Pyle 1997, Lowther et al (2020), and so here we follow the latter authors in considering the species monotypic pending clarification of genetic and geographic data.

 Spring: The 25 reports are in the period 26 Apr-19 Jun; of these, 18 are accepted: